 Set a schedule

 Setting a schedule is the first step in getting more out of your virtual assistant.
-Having a set schedule is essential because it helps you stay organized and get things done on time.
+A schedule is essential because it helps you stay organized and finish things on time.
 Your virtual assistant can help by sending reminders when they are due, but only if you’ve already laid the groundwork by setting a regular schedule.

 Setting a schedule involves creating the actual schedule, sticking to it, and communicating with your virtual assistant about it.
-As for making the exact schedule, there are many different ways to do so: some people prefer using software like Google Calendar; others use pen-and-paper, and still others prefer using their smartphones’ built-in calendar apps (like those found on Android phones).
+As for making the exact schedule, there are many different ways: some people prefer using software like Google Calendar; others use pen-and-paper, and others prefer using their smartphones’ built-in calendar apps (like those found on Android phones).
 Whatever method works best for you should be used when setting up your weekly/monthly plans with your remote assistant, as well as any other tasks that need frequent attention from those who employ their services regularly (e.g., doctor’s appointments).

 Now, stick to them!

-Once these plans have been made – either digitally or physically – stick with them!
+Once these plans have been made – digitally or physically – stick with them!
 Don’t let anyone else interfere with what has been agreed upon previously unless necessary; otherwise, chaos may ensue as everyone tries to work around these changes instead of having them occur naturally over time according to what has already been decided upon during planning sessions before anything ever hit paper or screen…or whatever mediums exist today!

 Track your time